Friday, April 3, 2015

 Calling this full moon "Pink" is a misnomer because this weekend's "Pink" Full Moon isn't really pink.
 It will still have the yellowish-white complexion that it always does, that is until early Saturday morning's lunar eclipse, but I'll tell you more about that later.

 It refers to the herb moss which grows abundantly in early spring.
 In Native American cultures, this full moon has many names such as Sprouting Grass Moon, Egg Moon, and among coastal tribes it's the Fish Moon, because this was the time of year that the shad swam upstream to spawn.

 However this weekend, a lunar eclipse will coincide with this year's Pink Moon turning it actually pink while passing through the shadow of the earth.
 Plan on staying up very late to catch it.
 The west coast will have the best opportunity to view the eclipse beginning after 2 AM with the moon entering the umbra.
 Sky watchers will be treated to a nearly five-minute total lunar eclipse just before sunrise on Saturday.
 The moon will grow darker and then take on a reddish shade, before total eclipse at just before 5 AM.
 It will only last four minutes and 43 seconds, making it the shortest one of the century according to NASA.

 Check with your outfitter or local state park to see if they offer a moonlit paddle night.
-Across the country many of them offer sunset and full moon paddling sessions and provide all the gear for reason able price.
-Northern California's Current Adventures has been taking paddlers of all skill levels on their popular moon lit kayaking excursion at Lake Natoma near Sacramento for years.
+Across the country, many of them offer sunset and full moon paddling sessions and provide all the gear for a reasonable price.
+Northern California's Current Adventures has been taking paddlers of all skill levels on their popular moonlit kayaking excursion at Lake Natoma near Sacramento for years.

-So check your calender for next full moon and bring that special someone for a romantic voyage or the whole family for moonlit kayak adventure.
+So check your calendar for next full moon and bring that special someone for a romantic voyage or the whole family for a moonlit kayak adventure.